How to Quit Drinking Coffee

 If you are in the stages of just contemplating your desire to stop drinking coffee then the task in front of you might seem very daunting indeed.
 Perhaps you have tried to quit in the past and have failed.
 What you should keep in mind is that overcoming your addiction is possible as many people do it every day.
 In your quest to stop drinking coffee mind over matter applies greatly.

 #2 Avoid quitting cold turkey

-One technique which many people use to quit coffee is to simply stop drinking it all at once.
+One technique that many people use to quit coffee is to simply stop drinking it all at once.
 I do not recommend this method.
-The reason is that you will have increased symptoms of withdrawal such as insomnia, anxiety and headaches.
-Furthermore, you also run the risk of consuming too much coffee should you have binge drinking session.
+The reason is that you will have increased symptoms of withdrawal such as insomnia, anxiety, and headaches.
+Furthermore, you also run the risk of consuming too much coffee should you have a binge drinking session.

 #3 Cut back gradually

 If you drink five cups of coffee per day then you can start by cutting down to four.
 Once you get used to this level then try to cut down to three then two then one or zero.
 I like this method of cutting back slowly because it does not cause any shock to your system and you will suffer much less from the uncomfortable withdrawal symptoms.